Stoke-on-Trent

 A Victorian Time Capsule - As seen on the Lloyds TV advert, Hidden Britain by Drone, Abandoned Engineering......
 A chance to visit Chatterley Whitfield Colliery, which closed in 1977 and became a museum.
 New Heritage Centre, NO UNDERGROUND TOURS

-Donation of a Legacy: from Pottery Production to Connecting Communities
+Donation of a Legacy: Pottery Production to Community Connection

 The Dudson Centre, Hope Street, Stoke-on-Trent, Staffordshire, ST1 5DD